2021-03-01

 visible will be the current package, using the current directory’s name,

-package containing the standard library.
+and the Std package containing the standard library.

 Packages are not required to all be in the same directory as the current project.
 Instead, the compiler searches for packages in a few directories by default:

-for dependencies of the current package
+.for the current package/path/to/stdlibfor the stdlib./depsfor dependencies of the current package

 These directories to search for packages in are called the “relative roots” and can be configured via compiler flags.
 The advantages of this design are as follows: